joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 ### What to do instead

 First, make your design system accessible.

 Test it rigourously.

-Include people with disabilities in the initial design of the system and then again for the ongoing improvements and updates to the system.
+Include people with disabilities in the initial design of the system and then again for ongoing improvements and updates.

 Now use it as much as possible &mdash; across your organisation products and services.